Rapid-Design-of-Systems-Laboratory/rocs/README.rst

 :Contact: mjgrant@auburn.edu
 :URL: https://github.com/Rapid-Design-of-Systems-Laboratory/rocs

+Cite: Mall, K., Grant, M. J., and Taheri, E., “Uniform Trigonometrization Method for Optimal Control Problems with Control Bounds and State Path Constraints,” Journal of Spacecraft and Rockets.

 Description
 ----------------

-This repository contains the necessary library and source files needed to setup, run, and solve complicated optimal control problems (OCPs) using the Unified Trigonometrization Method (UTM).
+This repository contains the necessary library and source files needed to setup, run, and solve complicated optimal control problems (OCPs) using the Uniform Trigonometrization Method (UTM).
 A detailed documentation for this UTM framework is in progress.
 Sample results genertated for a Mars aerocapture problem using this framework are shown below.

 .. image:: ./aerocapture_results.png
    :width: 400